ArtifexSoftware/MuPDF.NET/docs/document.rst

     Check whether the document can be saved incrementally.
 Use it to choose the right option without encountering exceptions.

-  .. method:: Scrub(bool attachedFiles = true, bool cleanPages = true, bool embeddedFiles = true, bool hiddenText = true, bool javascript = true, bool metadata = true, bool redactions = true, int redactImages = 0, bool removeLinks = true, bool resetFields = true, bool resetResponses = true, bool thumbnails = true, bool xmlMetadata = true)
+  .. method:: Scrub(bool attachedFiles: true, bool cleanPages: true, bool embeddedFiles: true, bool hiddenText: true, bool javascript: true, bool metadata: true, bool redactions: true, int redactImages: 0, bool removeLinks: true, bool resetFields: true, bool resetResponses: true, bool thumbnails: true, bool xmlMetadata: true)

     PDF only: Remove potentially sensitive data from the PDF.
 This function is inspired by the similar "Sanitize" function in Adobe Acrobat products.
 The process is configurable by a number of options.